 Other units have a power cord that is detachable from the connector as shown, to be stored inside of your unit when not in use.
-This cord places 120 AC volt power into your breaker distribution center, as built into your coach.
+This cord places 120 AC volt power into your breaker distribution center, as built into your coach, also rated at 30 amps.